Bill Williams (journalist): Other work

 Williams had worked with Mission of Hope since its founding in 1996, Mission of Hope is an outreach program, to help the people and children of rural Appalachia.
 He has also done a lot of charitable work.

 Personal life and death

 Williams was a widower.
 He was married to his wife Wanda for 31 years.
-Williams died in East Tennessee on August 18, 2025, at the age of 91.
+On August 18, 2025, Bill Williams passed away in East Tennessee at the age of 91.

+The following day on August 19th, WBIR produced segments all day on all of their newscasts paying tribute to Bill Williams.
+On August 31st, WBIR aired his memorial service live on both their streaming service WBIR+ and on Channel 10.